Workday

 Future concepts

-New UI designed around voice interactions
+New approach designed around voice interactions

 Reflection

-Being a part of the Labs team has by far been my favorite and most unique experience at Workday.
+Being a part of the Labs team has been my favorite and most unique experience at Workday.
 These projects challenged me to think beyond the 2D canvas and explore a variety of unique interactions.

 This team of visionaries never failed to impress me with their deep knowledge, passion, and curiosity.
 Many teams at Workday and customers look to Labs for inspiration and technical advice.
 Some of our research has directly influenced Workday products.